- Video: Recovering After a C Section Delivery

 How Soon Can I Breastfeed My Baby?

-To understand how soon you can nurse your baby after C-section, you need to understand how your body gets ready for nursing.
+To understand how soon you can nurse your baby after C-Section, you need to understand how your body gets ready for nursing.
 There is a hormonal shift that takes place when the placenta separates from the uterus.
 This separation is the signal that the milk has been produced.
-It is important to note that this signaling happens in the case of a normal as well as a cesarean delivery.
+It is important to note that this signalling happens in the case of a normal as well as caesarean delivery.

-In other words, technically speaking, you can feed your child immediately after the cesarean surgery.
-However, you may face some difficulty, and the incision may pain when you nurse the baby.
+In other words, technically speaking, you can feed your child immediately after the caesarean surgery.
+However, you may face some difficulty, and the incision may hurt when you nurse the baby.
 It is best to take the help of a nurse for guidance about nursing positions.
-The nurse may advise side lying or the football position that helps avoid any pressure on the cuts.
+The nurse may advise side-lying or the football position that helps avoid any pressure on the cuts.

 In some cases, mothers also have sore nipples.
 If you face this issue, you need to consult a lactation consultant immediately.

 The mother is given a lot of pain relief medication to help her heal faster.
 These medications are given taking care that it does not affect the quality of breast milk.
 Therefore, it is recommended that you take only the medicine prescribed by the doctor and adhere to the quantity prescribed.